-Bouët and Laborde (2010) examine five scenarios, namely the 2003 proposals from WTO chairs, the October 2005 G-20 proposal, the EU's contribution in October 2005, the US 2005 proposal and the December 2008 modalities.
+Bouët and Laborde (2010-b) examine five scenarios, namely the 2003 proposals from WTO chairs, the October 2005 G-20 proposal, the EU's contribution in October 2005, the US 2005 proposal and the December 2008 modalities.
+Among the scenarios we simulated the one that is closest to this gives an increase of 2.1% in world exports, and an increase of 0.09% in world GDP.
+But compared to ours, their simulation does neither include services nor trade facilitation, and sectoral initiatives were not on the table at that time.
 Compared to this paper, we use the most recent proposals, including sectorals.
-This is an important step to understand the current blockage of the negotiations.
+This is an important addition to understand the current blockage of the negotiations.
 Not all the negotiating parties were prepared to endorse sectoral initiatives that may lead to a reduction of welfare gains for certain emerging economies.
 But more importantly, the impact of trade facilitation is central in our exercise, and helps alleviating the losses of countries confronted with the consequences of reduced preferential margins.